bleprotocols/anbound-lock/README.txt

   - Start raspberry pi and clone this git repository
   - Install sdcc: apt-get install sdcc
   - Run make in the git repository folder: make all
+  - Clean up residue: make clean
-  - use CCLoader to write the timer_lock.bin to the device
+  - use CCLoader to write the timer_lock.bin to the device : ./CCLoader --DC=21 --DD=20 --RESET=26 timer_lock.bin

 Once the firmware is on the lock, reassemble it.
 With the lock assembled, open the shackle.
 Both red and blue lights will come on, then the lock will emit blue light from the button.
 Press one time for each 10 minutes you want the lock to stay locked.
 So one press = 10 minutes, two = 20, etc.
 After a few seconds a red light will come on.
 Press one time for each hour you want the lock to stay locked.
 So one press = 1 hour, two = 2 hours etc.